kmmbvnr/viewflow-docs-v1/docs/viewflow_core.rst

 URLs
 ====

-`Flow.urls` contains all views and task actions urls and can be used directly in the url config. `viewflow.flow.viewset.FlowViewset` and `viewflow.rest.viewt.FlowViewset` builds a url config that contains list views (ex: inbox) in addition.
-If you use the viewflow frontend, no specific url configuration is required.
+`Flow.urls` contains all views and task actions URLs and can be used directly in the URL config. `viewflow.flow.viewset.FlowViewset` and `viewflow.rest.viewt.FlowViewset` builds a URL config that contains list views (ex: inbox) besides.
+If you use the viewflow frontend, no specific URL configuration is required.

 .. code-block:: python